 - Use transitions between tasks as opportunities for brief mindful moments

-The most effective approach to desk-related back pain combines psychological techniques with physical improvements to your work environment.
+The most effective approach combines psychological techniques with physical improvements to your work environment.
+I’ve learned this through trial and error over the past decade.
 Mind-body practices help you respond more skillfully to discomfort, while proper ergonomics reduces the likelihood of pain occurring in the first place.

 Mindful Ergonomic Adjustments

-Instead of frantically adjusting your chair or monitor when pain strikes, approach ergonomic changes mindfully:
+Instead of frantically adjusting your chair or monitor every time pain strikes, approach ergonomic changes mindfully:

 - Make small, deliberate adjustments while paying attention to how your body responds